Dr. Ros Drake MSc (Chiro) BSc (Hons) DC

 Ros Drake is a wife to David who she has been with since 2012 and married in 2019, a mum to two daughters, Esme born 2013 and Kelby born 2015 and the dog Laragh, our ‘middle child’ who we got when she was a puppy in 2014

 Dr. Ros Drake studied at the UK chiropractic college, the AECC, qualifying in 2000 after a 5-year full-time course with a Bachelor of Science and a Master of Science degree.
 She started Drake Chiropractic based in Sandyford in 2007 having moved to Dublin from the UK in 2005.
-While the treatment of the expectant mum was always an interest that started in her undergraduate year, it really has been the last 4 years since the home birth of her second daughter that has seen her practise thrive, with now having treated almost 150 expectant mums in the last 3.5 years.
+While the treatment of the expectant mum was always an interest that started in her undergraduate year, it really has been since the home birth of her second daughter in 2013 that has seen her practise thrive, with now having treated over 500 expectant mums during that time.

 She has contributed to Natural Parenting Ireland and Irish Parent Magazine as well as the Irish Independent and is featured on Mummypages.ie.
 She’s been shortlisted for Specialist Maternity Service of the Year award by MaMa Conference 2019, nominated in the Healthcare and Pharmaceuticals Awards 2019 and in July 2019 will start her birth doula training.